Fill out the form below to arrange a free no obligation consultation

 WHY BECOME A LIMITED COMPANY?

-The main advantage to trading as a limited company is that companies pay a fixed rate of 20% in corporation tax on annual profits up to £300,000.
-As a sole trader you are subjected to the normal income tax rates which includes the 40% bracket for taxable income over £32,001 and class 4 national insurance of 9%!
+The main advantage to trading as a limited company is that companies pay a fixed rate of corporation tax.
+As a sole trader, you are subject to the normal income tax rates and class 4 national insurance on profits.

 ARE THERE ANY DISADVANTAGES TO BEING A LIMITED COMPANY?